Emergency Preparedness

 Nursing Considerations

-Nurses remain the most trusted profession for a reason, and nurses are often pillars of patient care in several healthcare settings.
+Nurses remain the most trusted profession for a reason.
+They are often pillars of patient care in several healthcare settings.
 Patients turn to nurses for guidance, education, and support.
-While there are no specific guidelines for the nurses’ role in emergency preparedness, here are some suggestions for providing quality patient care and ensuring their safety (1,2,3).
+While there are no specific guidelines for nurses’ roles in emergency preparedness, here are some suggestions for providing quality patient care and ensuring their safety (1,2,3).

-- Know where your devices are at all times.
+1. Know where your devices are at all times.
 Often, with patient care, especially in hectic care settings, you can lose sight of your computer, personal phone, work phone, and more.
 With hundreds of people in and out of hospitals and other healthcare places every hour, consider adding a Find Your Device option to every device you bring to work.
-This might be lifesaving and critical in an emergency, significantly if the emergency influences telecommunications and electricity.
+This might be lifesaving and critical in an emergency, especially if the emergency affects telecommunications and electricity.

-- Be aware of your surroundings.
-Know where the fire escapes, emergency exit routes and emergency kit are located in your workplace and home situation.
-Consider contacting your supervisor if you are still getting familiar with your workplace’s safety routes or emergency supplies’ location.
+2. Be aware of your surroundings.
+Know where the fire escapes, emergency exit routes, and emergency kits are located in your workplace and home situation.
+If you are still getting familiar with your workplace’s safety routes or emergency supplies’ location, consider contacting your supervisor.

-- Stay up to date with your organization’s latest emergency preparedness training and continuing nursing education if applicable.
+3. Stay up to date with your organization’s latest emergency preparedness training and continuing nursing education, if applicable.

-- Communicate any concerns about safety and emergency preparedness you have with a supervisor.
-Primarily if you work in patient care in an emergency, ensure you have assigned roles and responsibilities.
+4. Communicate any concerns you have about safety and emergency preparedness with a supervisor.
+Ensure you have assigned roles and responsibilities, particularly if you work in patient care in an emergency.

 How can nurses identify if there is an emergency?